PetroVoronov/svitlobot-monitor/README.md

         node src/index.js --language uk --group 2 --refresh-interval 5
     ```

+After the first run the application will store the configuration parameters and additional info - please stop the container by pressing `Ctrl+C` and start it again with the commands from the next section.

+#### Docker first run to work as telegram bot and set all basic configuration parameters via environment variables

+There is no interactive mode for the telegram bot instance is needed.
+So, the first run should be like one of the following:

 - to work as telegram bot and  all basic configuration parameters as environment variables:
     ```sh